ublue-os/website/docs/making-your-own.md

 ## Why make your own image?

 The concept around image based operating systems balances on the idea that the core image is ready to go, ideally users don't need to touch it.
 However, people like to tinker, so instead of [layering packages](https://docs.fedoraproject.org/en-US/iot/adding-layered/) that compromise the integrity of upgrades, the idea is to just make your own image so that you can just have a pristine setup over time for the life of the hardware.

 ### Reasons to make your own image
-- You want the reliability of image based operating systems like ChromeOS or Android but want more flexibility
+- You want the reliability of image based operating systems, but want to customize them to your liking
     - A complete Fedora experience with all the benefits of your preferences shipped out of the box
     - Ship your own terminal CLI experience on whatever distribution you like
 - Draw "outside the lines" of what Fedora provides in a repeatable manner
     - Make your own custom image without the overhead or responsibility of "making your own distro"
-    - But still be able to ingest all the improvements from Fedora every day
+    - Retain the ability to ingest all the improvements from Fedora and uBlue every day
 - You might need a specific kernel or module to get your hardware to work
 - It's fun

-## Should I use [`ublue-os/main`](https://github.com/ublue-os/main) or [`ublue-os/startingpoint`](https://github.com/ublue-os/startingpoint)?

-The instructions below recommend `startingpoint` because it:

-- Is made to be modified and customized
-- Is more suitable for personal usage
-- Has an easier to edit configuration format, YAML, which also supports comments and inline documentation
-- Advanced customization can be accomplished at build time by [placing scripts in the appropriate folders](https://github.com/ublue-os/startingpoint/blob/template/scripts/README.md)

-Making a custom image using `main` instead would be better if you intend on having multiple versions (such as a version with GNOME and another with KDE), but modification is more involved and if you want to leverage the images already built at `ublue-os/main` or `ublue-os/nvidia` you have to modify their `build.yml`.
-If you do decide to use `main` the *Manual setup* steps below still apply.

 ## Automatic setup